 When the power of the cooling fan has a failure, the normally closed contact of the fan breaker is opened.
+System default operation: Alarm.
+System operation is configurable.

 - Check the fan breaker. - Check whether the power supply circuit is normal.